jdw1996/algorithmic-art/README.md

-# generative-art
+# Generative Art

-A collection of generative art projects
+A collection of generative art projects.